 Find answers to common questions, industry term definitions, and more.

 There are three ways to purchase auto insurance in Alberta.
-Which option you choose is a matter of personal preference.
+The option you choose is a matter of personal preference.

 The AIRB does not provide quotes or recommendations for auto insurance.